-Under Part 2A, risk should be considered only in relation to the current use of the land.
-Current use is defined as:

-- the use which is being made of the land currently - reasonably likely future uses of the land that would not require a new or amended grant of planning permission - any temporary use to which the land is put, or is likely to be put, from time to time within the bounds of current planning permission - likely informal use of the land, for example children playing on the land, whether authorised by the owners or occupiers or not - in the case of agricultural land, the current agricultural use not being taken to extend beyond the growing or rearing of the crops and animals which are normally grown or reared on the land.

-The Government's objectives with respect to contaminated land underlie the 'suitable for use' approach to the assessment and management of risk.
-This approach comprises three elements:

-- ensuring that, in terms of risk to human health, land is suitable for its current use - ensuring that land is made suitable for any new use as planning permission is given for that new use

-• limiting requirements for remediation to the work necessary to prevent unacceptable risks to human health or the environment.
+- 79. Under Part 2A, risk should be considered only in relation to the current use of the land.
+Current use is defined as: - the use which is being made of the land currently - reasonably likely future uses of the land that would not require a new or amended grant of planning permission - any temporary use to which the land is put, or is likely to be put, from time to time within the bounds of current planning permission - likely informal use of the land, for example children playing on the land, whether authorised by the owners or occupiers or not - in the case of agricultural land, the current agricultural use not being taken to extend beyond the growing or rearing of the crops and animals which are normally grown or reared on the land. - 80.
+The Government's objectives with respect to contaminated land underlie the 'suitable' for use' approach to the assessment and management of risk.
+This approach comprises three elements: - ensuring that, in terms of risk to human health, land is suitable for its current use - ensuring that land is made suitable for any new use as planning permission is given for that new use - limiting requirements for remediation to the work necessary to prevent unacceptable risks to human health or the environment.

-3.5 Contaminant linkages
+Contaminant linkages

-Under Part 2A, for a risk to exist there must be one or more contaminant-pathway-receptor linkages or 'contaminant linkages' by which a relevant receptor might be affected by the contaminants in question.
-Contaminant-pathway-receptor is defined as follows:
+- 81. Under Part 2A, for a risk to exist there must be one or more contaminantpathway-receptor linkages or 'contaminant linkages' by which a relevant receptor might be affected by the contaminants in question.
+Contaminant-pathwayreceptor is defined as follows: - A 'contaminant' is a substance which is in, on or under the land and which has the potential to cause significant harm to a relevant receptor, or to cause significant pollution of controlled waters. - A 'pathway' is a route by which a receptor is or might be affected by a contaminant.

-- A 'contaminant' is a substance which is in, on or under the land and which has the potential to cause significant harm to a relevant receptor, or to cause significant pollution of controlled waters. - A 'pathway' is a route by which a receptor is or might be affected by a contaminant. - A 'receptor' is something that could be adversely affected by a contaminant, for example a person, an organism, an ecosystem, property, or controlled waters.
-The various types of receptors that are relevant under the Part 2A regime are explained in later sections.
+- A 'receptor' is something that could be adversely affected by a contaminant, for example a person, an organism, an ecosystem, property, or controlled waters.
+The various types of receptors that are relevant under the Part 2A regime are explained in later sections. - 82.

-Figure 3: Examples of contaminant linkages

 All three elements of a contaminant linkage must exist before the land could be determined as contaminated land under Part 2A.
-A 'significant contaminant linkage', as defined in the guidance, is required which gives rise to a level of risk sufficient to justify a piece of land being determined as contaminated land.

-In considering contaminant linkages, we should consider whether:

-- the existence of several different potential pathways linking one or more potential contaminants to a particular receptor, or to a particular class of receptors, may result in a significant contaminant linkage - there is more than one significant contaminant linkage on any land.
-If there is, we should consider whether or not each should be dealt with separately, since different people may be responsible for the remediation of individual contaminant linkages.

-In addition to the aquifer as a receptor mentioned above, the drinking water supply could also be a receptor via the supply infrastructure in the vicinity of sources of pollution such as landfills where leachate may arise, unless a suitable barrier pipe is installed.

-The UK Water Industry Research published guidance in 2010 on the appropriate selection of drinking water pipes in brownfield sites.
+A 'significant contaminant linkage', as defined in the guidance, is required which gives rise to a level of risk sufficient to justify a piece of land being determined as contaminated land. - 83.
+In considering contaminant linkages, we should consider whether: - the existence of several different potential pathways linking one or more potential contaminants to a particular receptor, or to a particular class of receptors, may result in a significant contaminant linkage - there is more than one significant contaminant linkage on any land.
+If there is, we should consider whether or not each should be dealt with separately, since different people may be responsible for the remediation of individual contaminant linkages. - 84.
+In addition to the aquifer as a receptor mentioned above, the drinking water supply could also be a receptor via the supply infrastructure in the vicinity of sources of pollution such as landfills where leachate may arise, unless a suitable barrier pipe is installed. - 85.
+UK Water Industry Research published guidance in 2010 on the appropriate selection of drinking water pipes in brownfield sites.
 Anglian Water currently work to this guidance to afford an appropriate level of protection to the drinking water system under the regulation of the Drinking Water Inspectorate.

-3.6 The process of risk assessment
+The process of risk assessment